Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/performance.rst

   B, Alpha *(transparency...)* and Z-Depth information," so they're consistently fast.
 - Since each discrete rendering task has been simplified, the computer can carry them out using much fewer resources.
-- The tasks can be distributed among several different computers ... even less-powerful ones (like the two older machines that are sitting in your closet right now because you can't get rid of them).
+- The tasks can be distributed among several different computers ... even less-powerful ones
 - "After all, the scene doesn't actually have to be *physically perfect,* to be *convincing.* " A compositing-based approach lets you take full advantage of this.
   You can focus your attention (and Blender's) upon those specific aspects of the scene which will actually make a noticeable difference.
-  It is possible to save a considerable amount of time by consciously choosing to exclude less-important aspects which
-  (although "technically correct") probably won't be noticed.
+  It is possible to save a considerable amount of time by consciously choosing to exclude less-important aspects which (although "technically correct") probably won't be noticed.

 Of course, this approach is not without its own set of trade-offs.
 You must devise a workable asset-management system for keeping track of exactly what material you have, where it is,